Ashwain1502/Music-Player/README.md

 A web application for playing music on a web browser in HTML, CSS, and JavaScript.

 #Functions
-1. Different songs on the queue
+1. Different songs on the queue.
-2. Shuffle functionality
+2. Shuffle functionality.
-3. Good and simple UI
+3. Good and simple UI.

 ## How to run the application
 1. Download the zip file